storj-thirdparty/uplink-rust/uplink/README.md

 Because it relies on `uplink-sys` and `uplink-sys` requires [Go](https://golang.org), using this crate also requires Go.

-### Development requirements
+### Development

-For development the only requirements are Rust and Go.
+For development the only requirements are Rust, Go, and clang.

 For running the integration tests you need a Docker version that has the `compose` command, which is the `docker-compose` tool that it's now integrated in Docker.